Muddy-Branch-Alliance/muddy_branch_maps/README.md

 ### Protomaps

 Everything else was downloaded from (Protomaps)[https://docs.protomaps.com] and saved as `muddy_branch_area.pmtiles`.
-Here's how to download and replace these layers:
+Should these layers ever become out-of-date and you need a more recent version, here's how to download and replace these layers:
 1. Follow the (Getting Started)[https://docs.protomaps.com/guide/getting-started] guide to install the CLI and find the latest daily planet file
 2. Paste this at the command line, replacing <LATEST_PLANET_FILE> with the name of the latest daily planet file:
 ```